OceanDataTools/sealog-server/INSTALL.md

 Set the `senderAddress` and `notificationEmailAddresses` locations in the `./config/email_constants.js` file to meet your specific installation requirements.

 You will also need to uncomment the type of email integration used.
-By default email is disabled but the distribution file includes commented code blocks for gmail and mailgun integration.
+By default email is disabled but the distribution file includes commented code blocks for gmail, mailgun and mailjet integration.

 Set the `host`, `port`, `wsPort`, and `prefix` values in the `./config/manifest.js` file to meet your specific installation requirements.
 There are 3 sets of these variables for the various ways sealog-server can be run.
 If you are only running one instance of Sealog Server on the server then the defaults are sufficient